FirstLegoLeague/launcher/docs/userguide.md

 Even though this is called a Tournament Management System, currently it only provides scoring functionality.
 Additional features are planned for the future.

 The system is made up of modules.
-Each module  implements a particular functionality.
+Each module implements a specific function.
 All modules except the launcher are displayed through your computer's default browser.

 Note: Currently we only support the Chrome browser.

 1. **Launcher:** provides a panel through which the user opens the other modules.
 Module configuration is done from the launcher.
 1. **Tournament:** loads tournament Schedule files or Team Lists and provides tournament-wide configuration options.
 1. **Scoring:** provides score entry and management.
-The referee or scorekeeper selects a team (loaded in `Tournament`) and round, and records missions completed by the team.
-After the score has been submitted it can be viewed in searchable list together with all other scores.
-Score details can also be edited.
+The referee or scorekeeper selects a team (loaded in `Tournament`) and round, and records missions completed by the team's robot.
+After the score has been submitted it can be viewed in a searchable list containing all the scores.
-1. **Results Display:** shows the match results of all the teams.
+1. **Results Display:** shows the team's match results.
 1. **Timer:** starts and displays the match timer.
 1. **Tournament Status Display:** shows whether the tournament is running ahead or behind schedule, and also shows the "next up" teams (not completed yet).